Saief1999/router-password-changer/README.md

 - `nmcli` (Linux): in order to change the wifi password & show the qrcode

-**Note** : The `WifiManager` is used to automatically modify the wifi password after change & to show the QR Code.
-The current implementation of this class only supports Linux.
+**Note** : The `WifiManager` class is used to automatically modify the wifi password after change & to show the QR Code.
+The current implementation of this class only supports `Linux`.
 If you're on `Windows` you need to either provide your own implementation or disable this functionality.
-However, Changing the Router Password doesn't depend on the OS and can be used on Windows/Mac.
+However, Changing the Router Password doesn't depend on the OS and can be used on `Windows`/`Mac`.

 ## Usage